 I want to be honest with you all: I’ve been really struggling lately.
 Really, truly hurting.
 Two of the people I held dearest to my heart recently shredded my trust in them.
 Two people who swore never to leave, did.

 One of them made a decision that fed my family through a blender, cutting us so deeply and so badly, changing our way of life.

 The other made a decision that broke my heart on another level, and I felt like I was suffocating from pain.

 Their decisions were life altering for me and I didn’t know what to do.
 I was so hurt, and so angry because what they had done was so wrong and yet they weren’t even sorry.

 Then, last Wednesday, I was casually browsing through Pinterest and this picture sucker punched me.

-Click the image to be redirected to its source.
+This image is NOT mine.
+Click to be redirected to its source.

 Now I know it’s really simple.
 Those words aren’t exactly halt-in-your-steps kind of words… but they did something to my heart.